hms-dbmi/pic-sure-all-in-one/README.md

 2. Update Jenkins using the instructions above.
 3. Run **Migrate PIC-SURE Environment** and review its migration summary.
-The job copies required values such as the token-introspection token, PIC-SURE database password, and logging key into the new service env files; it also creates and synchronizes the new internal service tokens.
+The job copies required values such as the token-introspection token, PIC-SURE database connection URL, username, password, and logging key into the new service env files; it also creates and synchronizes the new internal service tokens.
 WildFly remains running during this preparation step.
+4. Prepare the release images, enter a maintenance window, drain requests, and stop application writers (including WildFly) while leaving the databases running.
+   Take the database backups described below.
+Baseline migrations drop the legacy resource table, so WildFly must not continue serving during this step.
-4. Run **PIC-SURE Database Migrations**, then run **PIC-SURE Pipeline**.
+5. Run **PIC-SURE Database Migrations**, then run **PIC-SURE Pipeline**.
 The pipeline builds the mono-repo images and performs the Stop/Start restart that removes the legacy WildFly container and starts the gateway-era services.